The Reilly Center promotes education as the home to several programs for undergraduate and graduate students at the University of Notre Dame.

 Science, Technology, and Values

-Science, Technology, and Values (STV) is an undergraduate minor that offers students the opportunity to acquire a multifaceted understanding of science and technology, so that students acquire the tools they need to confront the complex questions that arise where science and society intersect.
+Science, Technology, and Values (STV) is an undergraduate minor that offers students the opportunity to acquire a multifaceted understanding of science and technology, so that students acquire the tools they need to address the complex questions that arise where science and society intersect.

 History and Philosophy of Science